evkx/evkx.github.io/content/models/xpeng/g9/G9_AWD_Performance/_index.md

 ## Performance

-The XPENG G9 AWD Performance has a maximum power of 405 KW (551 hp/543 bhp).
-The total torque is 717 nm (529 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 3.9 seconds.
-The top speed is 205 km/h.
+The XPENG G9 AWD Performance has a maximum power of 405 KW (551 hp/543 bhp) and a total torque of 717 nm (529 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 3.9 seconds and has a top speed of 205 km/h (127.4 mph).

 ## Battery, range, and charging